ptoast/dropbot/README.md

+# Dropbot
+Dropbot is a mod to the wonderful Airhorn Bot, including more sound drops and a help system.
+Currently I host the bot on a dedicated server and do not make use of the webserver, so I cannot guarantee the webserver still works.
+The original Airhorn bot instructions are included below.

 # Airhorn Bot
 Airhorn is an example implementation of the [Discord API](https://discordapp.com/developers/docs/intro).
 Airhorn bot utilizes the [discordgo](https://github.com/bwmarrin/discordgo) library, a free and open source library.
 Airhorn Bot requires Go 1.4 or higher.